julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

   - death rites
   - european witchcraft
   - bitter herbs
-faq_schema: |
-  type: FAQPage
-  mainEntity:
+faq:
   - question: "Why is wormwood associated with war and death?"
-      answer: "In European folk tradition, wormwood thrived on disturbed land such as battlefields, roads, and graves.
-Its bitterness became symbolic of grief, endurance, and truths revealed through suffering."
+    answer: "In European folk tradition, wormwood (*Artemisia absinthium*) grew on disturbed land such as battlefields, roads, and graves.
+Its extreme bitterness became a symbol of grief, endurance, and the harsh truths revealed through suffering."

-    - question: "Did soldiers actually use wormwood?"
+  - question: "Did soldiers really use wormwood?"
     answer: "Yes.
-Folk medicine records wormwood as a digestive aid, parasite repellent, preservative, and protective charm carried by soldiers and travelers."
+Folk medicine records indicate that soldiers and travelers carried wormwood for digestive support, parasite prevention, alcohol preservation, and protection from insects, integrating it into both practical and symbolic wartime routines."

-    - question: "Are all Artemisia plants used the same way?"
+  - question: "Is wormwood the same as mugwort or sweet wormwood?"
-      answer: "No. Artemisia absinthium, Artemisia vulgaris, and Artemisia annua share ancestry but serve different roles in folklore, ritual, and bodily use."
+    answer: "No. *Artemisia absinthium* (wormwood) is bitter and tied to war, endurance, and death rites. *Artemisia vulgaris* (mugwort) is gentler, linked to dreams, intuition, and protection. *Artemisia annua* (sweet wormwood) focuses on purification, fever relief, and clearing stagnant energy, especially after illness or conflict."

+  - question: "How was wormwood used in witchcraft and ritual?"
+    answer: "Wormwood was used for protective charms, grave marking, clearing land after violence, anti-curse baths, dreamwork, and enforcing boundaries between the living and the dead.
+Its bitterness symbolized truth and endurance in ritual practice."

+  - question: "Can wormwood help with dreams or visions?"
+    answer: "Yes.
+In European folk practice, wormwood—often alongside mugwort—was used in prophetic or diagnostic dreaming.
+Placed under pillows, near beds, or burned as smoke, it helped reveal ancestral messages, fate, and insights into spiritual or physical disturbances."

+  - question: "Is Artemisia annua part of traditional European wormwood practices?"
+    answer: "Yes, but differently.
+Sweet wormwood (*Artemisia annua*) was traditionally used for purification, clearing fever, and removing corruption.
+Its role is more about cleansing after disturbance rather than direct engagement with war, death, or dream divination."

+  - question: "Is wormwood safe to use today?"
+    answer: "Wormwood is potent and should be handled with caution.
+Folk traditions emphasized indirect, small, and careful use.
+Modern applications should respect historical warnings, avoiding ingestion or long-term exposure without expert guidance."

+  - question: "Why did folk cultures consider wormwood a boundary herb?"
+    answer: "Because it grew where land was disturbed, wormwood became a marker between life and death, order and chaos.
+It was used to enforce spiritual and physical boundaries, protect graves, and maintain liminal spaces, making it central to Old World magical and ritual systems."

 ---

 Mentioned in the Bible, feared by medieval priests, and planted on Balkan graves long before borders or countries existed, *Artemisia* carries an ancient power.
 Bitterness isn’t just its flavor — it’s its weapon.